-called the Botai (Bow-Tie) who dominated the steppes of Ural Mountains, Russia for 600 years.
-According to Discover Magazine, Summer/2010, the Botai were very likely the first to capture and domesticate horses.
+called the Botai (Bow-Tie), who dominated the steppes of southern Russia for 600 years.
+According to “Discover Magazine” (Summer/2010), the Botai were very likely the first to capture and omesticate a horse.
 The characters and adventures are fiction as are the names of their leaders and the challenges they faced as they struggled to survive.
 Their fortunes changed when they tamed a horse.
 Being mounted gave the Botai an advantage over those who sought to destroy them and changed the world for thousands of years.

 Twenty-five years after the Smolens drove the Botai from their homeland, Daven comes face to face with Scarman, the warrior who killed both his father and his mother.
 As a young man, Daven vowed to take back his tribe’s original homeland.
 Now he is the lead hunter and second-in-command of the Botai, and he hasn’t forgotten his vow.

 Daven and Bruno, the Botai clan leaders, learn from two captured scouts that they

 are about to be attacked by an old enemy who has superior numbers of hardened